ellistrickett/Makersbnb/README.md

 - Any signed-up user can request to hire any space for one night, and this should be approved by the user that owns that space.

-as a customer,
+As a user,
-so that i can rent a space,
+So that I can rent a space,
 I need to be able to request the property on a certain date.

-as a landlord,
+As a user,
-so that i can rent my space,
+So that I can rent my space,
 I need to be able to see my requests and approve them.

 ```